Bob Apisa: Professional career

-Apisa was selected by the Green Bay Packers in the ninth round (245th overall) of the 1968 NFL Draft.
+Apisa was selected by the Green Bay Packers in the ninth round (245th overall) of the 1968 NFL/AFL draft.
 He was waived on July 30.

 Acting

 After retiring from professional football, Apisa spent more than 33 years working as a character actor and stunt coordinator in television series and films.

 Personal life

 Apisa's grandson, Jacob Isaia, is an offensive lineman for Michigan State University and California State University, Fresno.